The Child Care Coordination Office provides a variety of services to support early care and education professionals in the City of Irvine.

 Program Quality Enhancement

-The Child Care Coordination Office compiles this list of recorded webinars, self-paced online training modules and resources for individuals caring for children in order to support all areas of children’s development from birth through elementary age.
-Workshops and topics for parents are also included to share with the families you serve.
+The Child Care Coordination Office compiles this list of recorded webinars, self-paced online training modules and resources for individuals caring for children.
+In addition, coaching and consultation services are listed for programs in Orange County needing assistance.

 Child Development Permits are issued by the California Commission on Teacher Credentialing.
 A variety of permits are available that authorize the holder to provide different levels of service in the care, development, and instruction of children in a child care and development program and, at some levels, supervise other permit holders.
 Child care programs that receive funding from the State of California to provide subsidized child care to income eligible families require staff members to hold a Child Development Permit.
 To view the education and experience requirements for the different permit levels please visit the Child Development Permit Matrix.